maitrayeegupta/sherpa_code/README.md

 ## The sherpa script is A2_wstat_pexmon.py and the same code is present in the fit_chandra_swift_bat notebook

-You can set the following flags in the code to choose the model you want:
+You can set the following flags in the code to choose the model you want by setting the right one to 1 nd others to 0.

 #Using Pexrav model